 The recommended resistor value appears to be 1.1 times the characteristic impedance of the feedline, multiplied by the transformation ratio of the balun (if installed).
 Example: for 50 Ω coax and a 9:1 balun we obtain a resistance value of 495 Ω. Note that it is not easy to make a 9:1 balun with a flat transformation ratio over multiple bands, and balun losses increase on frequencies for which the antenna is shorter than 0.25λ.

 Installation is typically oriented horizontally ("flat top") or "tilted" (up to 30 deg).
-Have not seen such HF antennas installed vertically.
+I have not seen such HF antennas installed vertically.
 Another option is an Inverted-V configuration (spacers horizontally).

-Skimming the available advertizing (and some unserious sales literature), once comes across the following spectacular claims:
+Skimming the available advertizing (and some unserious sales literature), one comes across the following spectacular claims:

-- low noise transmitting antenna - I'm not sure what that means (none of my antennas transmit noise)...
+- low noise transmitting antenna - I'm not sure what that means (none of my antennas transmit a lot of noise)...